bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 This week we continue with the topic of analysis and  introduce  the "recurrence" to express the running time of recursive algorithms.
 To motivate the first recurrence, we introduce a new sorting algorithm called Mergesort.
 We express the running time of Mergesort   using a recurrence, which solves to O(n lg n).
 Mergesort is the first algorithm we see in this class which beats the quadratic sorting algorithms from  previous lectures.

 __Objectives:__ By the end of this  week you should be able to:
-* Understand Mergesort: how it works, why it works, and its running time analysis using a recurrence
+* Understand Mergesort: how it works, why it works, and its running time analysis
 * Understand how to express the running time of recursive algorithms using recurrences
 * Solve recurrences by repeated iteration
 * Recognize broadly classes of recurrences ( logarithmic, linear, Θ(n lg n), exponential)